numbas/numbas-lti-provider/doc/source/admin/dashboard.rst

 Dashboard
 #########

-The :guilabel:`Dashboard` shows all :ref:`resources <resource>` which have been launched in the past 24 hours.
+The :guilabel:`Dashboard` shows all :ref:`resources <resources>` which have been launched in the past 24 hours.
 You can click on a resource's name to view it, or go straight to its statistics page.

 .. _global-search: